 - Giving and receiving constructive feedback

 - Dialogue dos and don’ts.

 - Subtext in dialogue

-All Film Oxford Courses are subsidised by Oxfordshire Skills and Learning Service
+All Film Oxford classroom-based courses are subsidised by Oxfordshire Adult Learning and are for Adults (18+).